curityio/username-password-authenticator/test/README.md

 ![Account Manager](../doc/images/shared/account-manager.png)

+For example, select `email-verification` as the account verification method.
+The deployment already includes a mock SMTP server called `smtp` that you can select.

 ## Test Password Operations for Browser-Based Flows

 Run a code flow from OAuth tools to perform end-to-end testing of password flows.\

+Select one of the supported password flows.
+To test the custom plugin, select `usernamepassword`

-Whenever the system is deployed, select `Create Account` and register a user:
+The deployment config does not contain any user account.
+For new deployments, therefore, select `Create Account` and register a user:

 ![Create Account](images/login.png)

-A mock SMTP server is provided, and you can process emails by browsing to `http://localhost:8080`:
+Activate the user if required.
+You can access account verification emails by browsing to the mock SMTP server at `http://localhost:1080`:

 ![Email Inbox](images/email-inbox.png)

-Activate the user if required, then test logins and account recovery behaviour:
+Test logins and account recovery behavior:

 ![Authenticate](../doc/images/authentication/initial.png)